As an Amazon Associate I earn from qualifying purchases. Click for details.

 That’s why I’m always more interested in lesser-known haunts, and unreported sites.

-To help you find fresh investigation sites, I’ve created a simplified checklist.
-It summarizes the main steps I take when I’m looking for a haunted site with unreported (or under-reported) paranormal activity, for my own research or for a TV show.
+To help you find these kinds of sites, I’ve created a simplified checklist.
+It summarizes the main steps I take when I’m looking for a haunted site with unreported (or under-reported) paranormal activity, for my own research or as a location scout for TV producers.

 Related articles at this website: